VenkataKrishnaRepalle/ecommerce-microservices/category-service/HELP.md

 The following was discovered as part of building this project:

-* The original package name 'com.pm.spring.ema.spring-boot-ecommerce' is invalid and this project uses 'com.pm.spring.ema.ecommerce' instead.
+* The original package name 'com.pm.spring.ema.spring-boot-ecommerce' is invalid and this project uses 'com.pm.spring.ema.category' instead.

 # Getting Started